EnAccess/OpenSmartMeter/README.md

 ### Extracting manufacturing file

-The first step is to extract the manufacturing/production file from Github in the link provided below https://github.com/EnAccess/OpenSmartMeter/tree/main/Meter%20hardware%20design/production%20file, the zip file is sent to a PCB manufacturing company for the board to be manufactured.
+The first step is to extract the manufacturing/production files from Github in the link provided below
+<https://github.com/EnAccess/OpenSmartMeter/tree/main/hardware/production_files>, the zip file is sent to a PCB manufacturing company for the board to be manufactured.
 The manufactured PCB is shipped back to the design engineer.

 ### Soldering/assembling PCB